 The results in Table 13.6 have identified that Water Efficiency Package 1 has a negative NPV and AISC.
 This means that over the life of the plan there will be a reasonable return in demand savings for very little required investment.
 Therefore, Water Efficiency Package 1 is to be recommended throughout Northern Ireland.
-This comprises of the following:
+This comprises of the following options:

-- Targeted non-household water audits (key accounts); - · Schools water audit and retrofit; - · Hotel & Hospitals water audit and retrofit; - · Farm Audits.
+- Option 12 targeted non-household water audits (key accounts); - Option 17 Schools water audit and retrofit; - Option 19 Hotel & Hospitals water audit and retrofit; - Option 23 Farm Audits.